AIAdverse/AIAdverse/README.md

 The conversation leads through several interconnected topics before ending with a discussion on nuclear bomb tests.
 Something a computer could never, ever do.

-I doubt that any of any you are interested in this, why should you be?
+I doubt that any of any of you are interested in these thoughts, why should you be?
 But anyway, please comment if you think I am being too pessimistic.
 In my defence, the above has been my lived experience.
 Please prove me wrong.

 - 👀 I’m interested in ...